 We closely follow health and regulatory issues related to wireless communications, including those associated with the electromagnetic environment.
 This effort has been recognized by third parties such as the Dow Jones Sustainability Index, which since 2006 has assigned Alcatel-Lucent the highest score achievable in the electromagnetic fields category.
 We actively contribute to the international standardization bodies that develop exposure assessment standards.
-We ensure that our product portfolio — including macro cells, small cells and Wi-Fi — complies with national and international standards and regulations on human exposure.
+We ensure that our product portfolio — including macro cells, small cells and Wi-Fi — complies with national and international standards and regulations on RF exposure.

-Scientific knowledge about electromagnetic environment
+Scientific knowledge about the electromagnetic environment √

-As outlined in the WHO’s Fact Sheet 304: “Considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak radio frequency signals from base stations and wireless networks cause adverse health effects.”
+As described in the WHO’s Fact Sheet 304: “Considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak radio frequency signals from base stations and wireless networks cause adverse health effects.”
 This statement applies to all mobile and wireless network technologies implemented by Alcatel-Lucent, including CDMA, GSM, W-CDMA/UMTS, LTE and Wi-Fi.

 We track the evolution of the scientific knowledge on which present exposure limits are based.
-Expert committees such as Europe’s Scientific Committee on Emerging and Newly Identified Health Risks conclude there is no established health effect at exposure levels below the guidelines developed by ICNIRP.
+Expert committees, such as Europe’s Scientific Committee on Emerging and Newly Identified Health Risks conclude there is no established health effect at exposure levels below the guidelines developed by ICNIRP.

-Contributing to international standardization initiatives
+Contributing to international standardization initiatives √

 Packaging and distribution

-In 2013, the Global Direct Order Fulfillment (DOF) Project will enable us to ship our products from our various manufacturing and warehousing locations to our customers in the most direct manner possible, reducing transit time and emissions.
+Our Global Direct Order Fulfillment (DOF) Project allows us to ship products from various manufacturing and sourcing locations to customers in the most direct manner possible, reducing transit time and emissions.
 In 2014, we increased the number of direct shipments from 10% to 40% by year end, and will continue to increase our DOF shipments in 2015.

 Increasing the energy efficiency of products in use

 We have developed a holistic approach to increasing the energy efficiency of our radio access portfolio.
 At the site and system architecture levels, we promote the implementation of distributed site architectures based on remote radio head and the deployment of heterogeneous networks, leveraging features that can switch macro cell carriers or small cells on or off depending on traffic load.
 At the product design level, our macro base station radio modules can adjust power consumption based on traffic load.
 Energy efficiency also drives our small cell product designs.
 We focus on identifying energy-efficient hardware architectures, selecting components with low power consumption and providing increased functionality for similar power-consumption level. √

 Helping our customers achieve their sustainability goals

-Improve the functional energy efficiency of our radio access technology — now part of the lightRadio portfolio — by at least 75% between 2008 and 2015.
+Improve the functional energy efficiency of our radio access technology — now part of the lightRadio™ portfolio — by at least 75% between 2008 and 2015.
 We are on track to meet this goal.

 Takeback, remanufacturing and recycling